neilg63/string-patterns/README.md

 # String Patterns

 This library makes it easier to validate and post-process strings in Rust.
 It builds on the Rust standard library with help from the default regular expression library, regex.
 It has no other dependencies.
-It aims to make working with strings as easy in Rust as it is Javascript or python without compromising performance:
+It aims to make working with strings as easy in Rust as it is Javascript or Python without compromising performance.
+The library provides a number of utility methods to split strings into vectors of strings or a head and tail components and to extract valid numbers from longer texts.
+I will add more documentation as the library progresses beyond the alpha stage.

 ### standard Rust with the Regex library
 ```rust